Welcome to Paper Bridge

 The story behind the name

-I chose the name Paper Bridge because it reflects not only the healing process, but also the power of relationships in that process.
+Paper Bridge Counseling was inspired by one of my favorite books, The People of Paper by Salvador Plascencia, which I read during a time marked by heartache, loss, and uncertainty.
+In the story, paper represents both fragility and strength a reminder that even the most delicate things can carry great resilience.
+I chose the name Paper Bridge because it reflects not only the healing process that occurs in therapy, but also the power of relationships in that process.
 Just like a paper bridge, therapy is created with care and vulnerability, yet it has the strength to carry us across life’s hardest moments.
-Healing often unfolds within connection — the kind that helps us feel seen, supported, and capable of moving forward.
-In our work together, we’ll create space for growth, hope, and self-understanding, empowering you to eventually transition beyond therapy with confidence.
+In our work together, we’ll create space for growth, hope, and self-understanding.
+Empowering you to continue beyond therapy with confidence.